RESUME

 Sydney 2009 World Masters Games (IMGA)

-The Sydney 2009 World Masters Games was the seventh edition of the world’s largest multi-sport event, a record 28,676 people from 95 countries competing across 28 sports at 72 venues.
+The Sydney 2009 World Masters Games was the seventh edition of the world’s largest multi-sport event and its motto was fit, fun and forever young.

-- Negotiated its media partnerships with ABC Local Radio, Channel Nine and Nationwide News (News Limited), sourced most of its ambassadors, including seven Olympic champions, and conceived the idea of a Games oath – Peter FitzSimons penned it – as its legacy item.
+- Negotiated its media partnerships—ABC Radio, Channel Nine and News Limited—recruited its ambassadors, including seven Olympic champions, and persuaded best-selling author Peter FitzSimons to write a Games oath—Let’s Play—as its legacy item to the global sports movement.

 2007-2008